MelbourneGenomics/cpipe/docs/docker.md

 ## Running the Image

-* **Gathering the Input Files**: The first step in running the Cpipe image is to gather all the files you'll be using as inputs into one directory.
-In that directory you should put all of your fastq files, and the target region BED file (refer to the EXOME_TARGET variable in [the documentation](configuration.md#options).
+1. **Gathering the Input Files**: The first step in running the Cpipe image is to gather all the files you'll be using as inputs into one directory.
+In that directory you should put all of your fastq files, and the target region BED file (refer to the `EXOME_TARGET` variable in [the documentation](configuration.md#options)).
 It may be tempting to symlink (`ln -s`) these files into the directory but symlinks won't work in a Docker container, so copy them instead.
 Your input directory should look something like
 	this:
 	```